Full Member States

 Click on state for state specific information

 Do not send exemption certificates to the Streamlined Sales Tax Governing Board or to the states.
-Purchasers should provide the completed exemption certificate to their supplier and keep a copy for their records.

 If you are seeking an exemption from sales or use tax on your purchases, contact the state in which you are seeking the exemption.